bkonkle/jsx-chai/README.md

 **What's different from chai-jsx?** The *chai-jsx* project was started after this one, but it made it to npm faster.
-This project was renamed to *jsx-chai*, and has a few of key differences:
+This project was renamed to *jsx-chai*, and has a few key differences:

 * The `jsx` flag is not necessary when checking equality.
 If the value is a JSX element and the `deep` flag is enabled (either by using it explicitly, or by